Tempo logotype

 Trello is one of the most recognizable names in work management.
 Its pitch is simple.
 Sign up, create a board, and you're off.
 For individuals, small teams, and cross-functional groups that want a visual to-do list without setup overhead, that simplicity is hard to beat.

-Tempo plays in a different zone.
 Instead of helping individuals track tasks, Tempo helps enterprise PMO, finance, and engineering leaders fund, staff, and prove delivery outcomes across portfolios.
-If your delivery work lives in Jira, Tempo is a modular alternative to Trello for the moments when the real need is governance of delivery economics, not another board.
+If your delivery work lives in Jira, Tempo provides a modular alternative to Trello for the moments when the real need is governance of delivery economics, not another board.

-This page compares both at face value and in the context of where each belongs in an enterprise stack.
+This page compares both at face value and explains which role each fills for enterprise delivery teams.

 How do Trello and Tempo compare?